The Best Ideas to Honor Your Angel Baby Miscarriage

 Most people that know me have never seen my tattoo.

 I don’t talk about it, and I’m not normally that into tattoos for myself.
-I admire them on others and am intrigued by the story they can tell.
+I admire them on others and am intrigued by the stories they tell.
 But mostly I find that the lifelong commitment is too much for me.

 Except, with this.